Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.

 A myelocele: Only spinal cord tissue protrudes

-Damage to brain or spinal cord tissue is much more likely when the tissue protrudes than when it does not.
-Also, when spinal cord tissue or meninges are exposed, they may become infected by bacteria, causing meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
+Damage to brain or spinal cord tissue is much more likely when tissue protrudes outside the normal contour of the back, especially if there is no normal skin covering the protruding tissue.
+Also, when spinal cord tissue or meninges are fully exposed, they may become infected by bacteria, causing meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
 Bacterial meningitis in older infants and children usually results from bacteria... read more .

 Spina Bifida: A Defect of the Spine